 The Human Biology programs integrate courses from the medical sciences, biological and social sciences, as well as the humanities.
 The goal of each program is to provide a broad education focused on an area of biological science relevant to humans.
 Students will receive a solid foundation in life science courses together with insight from the humanities and social sciences.
 Graduates will be equipped with a broad range of knowledge and skills to go into the job market or pursue further study in research, health sciences, biotechnology, law, education, and administration.

-- Genes, Genetics and Biotechnology (specialist and major options)
+- Fundamental Genetics and its Applications (specialist and major options)

 - Global Health (specialist and major options)